Video Guide

 How to Customize Scorecards: Team Settings

-Customizing Scorecards is an admin function.
-Click the Edit Scorecard button in the top right of your Team Scorecard
+Click the Edit View button in the top right of your Team Scorecard

 Here, you can toggle on/off the current week, total column, and average column as well as set the first day of the week for each team's scorecard